 Now that you've been schooled on the particulars of the Panama hat, it’s time to shop our top picks that will level up your wardrobe based your own personality.

 Classic: Fedora Panama Hat

 You prefer clean lines, tailored fits, and will always choose timeless over trendy.
 As such, a classic fedora Panama hat is just your speed.
-Suited for both men and women, Chronicle by Biltmore won't disappoint with its lightweight hand-woven Ecuadorian straw construction and shorter 2-inch brim that keeps things orderly without venturing into dreaded trilby territory.
+Suited for both men and women, Hot Springs by Scala won't disappoint with its lightweight hand-woven Ecuadorian straw construction and shorter 2 5/8-inch brim that keeps things orderly without venturing into dreaded trilby territory.